orthanc-server/orthanc-builder/README.md

 - search for `CHANGE_VERSION` in the whole repo and look for the package version numbers -> upgrade with YY.M[.r]
 - update the WindowsInstaller/Resources/README.txt with the new version numbers
 - update the docker/README-dockerhub.txt with the new version numbers (keep the previous version package list in the readme)
+- update the docker/README-dockerhub-pro.txt with the new version numbers (keep the previous version package list in the readme)
 - build the orthanc-builder image: `ciBuildOrthancBuilderImage.sh --no-cache`
 - build the osimis/orthanc image: `ciBuildOsimisOrthancDockerImage.sh --no-cache`
 - build the osimis/orthanc-pro image: `ciBuildOsimisOrthancProDockerImage.sh --no-cache`